-I was fortunate to be chosen to help field test the first series of Minelab's X-TERRA metal detectors.
-Since that time, I've spent thousands of hours trying to better understand how to maximize the performance of this truly amazing metal detector.
-Although the X-TERRA is quite capable of operating as a techniques I've discovered that have improved its performance in the sites I hunt.
+I was fortunate to be chosen to help field test the first series of Minelab's X-TERRA thousands of hours trying to better understand how to maximize the performance of this X-TERRA is quite capable of operating as a techniques I've discovered that have improved its performance in the sites I hunt.

 I primarily hunt for old coins at old sites.
-These sites include municipal parks, old farm sites, ghost fields, homesteads, fair grounds.
-I've used every coil available for the X-TERRA, and made "in the field"
+These sites include municipal parks, old farm sites, athletic fields, homesteads, fair grounds.
+I've used every coil available comparisons of their effectiveness.

 This eBook is not intended to replace the X-TERRA Instruction Manual that comes with the detector.
-But instead, is intended to help you better understand the X-TERRA's functionality and capabilities, using techniques I've developed.
+But instead, is intended to help you better understand the X-TERRA's techniques I've developed.